enduserrr/webserv/README.md

 * Removing client properly after handling request | OK!
 * DELETE method | OK!
 * Multipart upload | OK!
+* Delete | OK!

 ## SUNDAY:
 * Fix "new_" prefix to only apply on duplicates

+## Issues
+* Setting auto index for locations does not work.
+Issue in setting locations into server block or looking for matching location in HttpParser (create request)
+* "/" doesn't go to index page (taken as directory listing)